 Many of these choices affect your child’s health, how they take part in their community, and more.
 As a parent, you want your child to make as many of their own choices as they can manage.
 Though sometimes, you or other people might need to make choices for them.
 No matter what, you want the decisions that affect your child’s life to be made in a way that’s wise, thoughtful, and has your child’s thoughts and opinions at the center.
 The person-centered planning model can help.

-Person-centered planning (sometimes called PCP) is a problem-solving process for people with disabilities or special health-care needs.
+Person-centered planning (sometimes called PCP) is a problem-solving process for people with disabilities or special health care needs.
 It includes a written plan on how your child can work towards their wants, hopes, and dreams.
 It helps your child get support and share decision-making with you and the other people who care for them.
-A person-centered plan might include dreams about the future – like jobs, health-care decisions, and housing choices—or ways to honor everyday preferences, like wearing clothes with no tags or what brand of medical supplies are most comfortable.
-It’s an important tool in helping your child get more [independence](link to: Helping Your Child Build Their Independence page) and better care throughout their life.
+A person-centered plan might include dreams about the future – like jobs, health care decisions, and housing choices—or ways to honor everyday preferences, like wearing clothes with no tags or what brand of medical supplies are most comfortable.
+It’s an important tool in helping your child get more independence and better care throughout their life.

 To start the person-centered planning process, a group of people who are committed to your child get together to help your child plan for their future.
 This might be people from your child’s school, their medical team, caretakers, friends, family members, and you.
 The most important person in that group is your child.
 Anyone else who cares for and spends a lot of time with them can also be part of the process.
 You and your child should help decide who will be in the group.